Mike Block: Other work

-From 2011–2012, he was the Artistic Director and host of GALA Brooklyn: "Global Art - Local Art:", a Music Festival in Brooklyn.
+From 2011–2012, Block was the Artistic Director and host of GALA Brooklyn: "Global Art - Local Art", a Music Festival in Brooklyn.
 Block started the Vero Beach International Music Festival in 2014, which features performances by students and faculty of the Mike Block String Camp.
 He has appeared on Late Night with Conan O'Brien, National Public Radio's St. Paul Sunday, Regis and Kelly, VH1, the Disney Channel, WNBC-TV with Chuck Scarborough, and the CBS Early Show.
 He worked with director Yaron Zilberman as a music consultant for A Late Quartet, a 2011 movie starring Philip Seymour Hoffman and Christopher Walken.